 A few years ago, finding a good laptop under $300 was near impossible.
 These days, you can easily find inexpensive hardware that can play videos and browse the web smoothly and efficiently.
-Most of the laptops on this list are Chromebooks because Chrome OS is a much lighter operating system than Windows and macOS, meaning it can run smoother on lower-end hardware.
-Unfortunately, there isn't a category for the 'best gaming laptops under $300' since you'll want a laptop with a dedicated GPU and a high-end CPU to run most games well, both of which are generally much more expensive.
+Most laptops on this list are Chromebooks because Chrome OS is a much lighter operating system than Windows and macOS, meaning it can run on lower-end hardware.
+Unfortunately, you won't find any Apple laptops in this article as MacBooks are much more expensive.
+We've also omitted the 'best gaming laptop under $300' category since gaming requires powerful hardware that typically cost more.

-We've just started reviewing laptops, and have tested more than 40.
-Below you'll find our recommendations for the best laptops under $300, or you can check out our recommendations for the best laptops under $400, and the best laptops under $500.
+We've tested more than 70 laptops.
+Below you'll find our recommendations for the best laptops under $300, or you can check out our recommendations for the best laptops under $400 and the best laptops under $500.

-Feb 04, 2022: Verified accuracy of picks, no change in recommendations.
-Added Lenovo Chromebook Duet 5 (2021) as a Notable Mention.
+Aug 25, 2022: Verified accuracy of picks; no change in recommendations.

 Our recommendations above are what we think are currently the best laptops you can get for under $300.
 We factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).

 If you prefer to make your own decision, here’s the list of all of our laptop reviews, sorted by price from low to high.
 Keep in mind that most laptops are available in various configurations, and the table only shows the results of the model we tested, so it’s best to see the full review for information about other variants.